Meet the Team

 Brandon Lennon

-My name is Brandon Lennon and I’m a professional Fossil Collector from Lyme Regis.
+My name is Brandon Lennon, and I’m a professional Fossil Collector from Lyme Regis.
 I started preparing and selling fossils in the early 1980s.
-This was from our family owned shop called Lennon`s that was originally set up by my parents.
+This was from our family-owned shop called Lennon`s, which was originally set up by my parents.
 I now sell to Museums and other shops around the UK from our lapidary workshop.
-I have taught in schools in Cambridge, London and the Dorset area as a STEM ambassador and I provide schools with practical lessons and talks on the science of geology.
-As well as selling fossils I have for the past 30 years been doing fossil walks out along the Jurassic coast.

 Mike Harrison

-I am an avid fossil hunter with over 25 years worth of experience specialising in fossilised marine animals from Charmouth and Lyme Regis.
-I pretty much spend most of my time on the beaches looking for treasures that wash out from the cliffs, exactly like marry did over 200 hundred years ago.
-One of my most amazing finds was after spending nearly two years searching for the parts of a skull that belonged to a large Ichthyosaur, dubbed the ‘King of The Jurassic Sea’.
+I am an avid fossil hunter with over 25 years worth of experience, specialising in fossilised marine animals from Charmouth and Lyme Regis.
+I pretty much spend most of my time on the beaches looking for treasures that wash out from the cliffs, exactly like Mary did over 200 hundred years ago.

 Darrell Wakelam

 Hi, my name is Darrell and I’m a professional artist based in Lyme Regis.
-As part of my work as an artist I travel far and wide delivering art workshops for children and young people usually comprising of 3D models, masks, and sculptures.
+As part of my work as an artist, I travel far and wide delivering art workshops for children and young people usually comprising of 3D models, masks, and sculptures.

 I’m originally from the West Midlands but moved to Dorset fifteen years ago to set up my own business.
 The reason I headed for Lyme Regis was based partly on a childhood love of ‘Natural History’ and a desire to explore my passion through the skills and techniques I had acquired as an artist.